-The Group makes share-based payments to all employees and certain key individuals that are settled with shares in the Parent Company (warrants), and thus recognized in equity.
+The Group has incentive programs that include warrants for all employees as well as key individuals.
+Warrants that are distributed to employees free of charge or subsidy, constitutes a share-based payment and is accounted for as employee cost in the Group's profit, considering the number of warrants that are expected to be exercised.
+The cost is expensed over the vesting period and is accounted for in equity.
 Social security contributions attributable to share-based remuneration are expensed over the vesting period.
 Warrants acquired by employees at market value are not reported as share-based compensation but as financial instruments.
-For all warrant programs, warrant prices have been determined at fair value through application of the Black & Scholes valuation model.
-Please refer to Note 7 for further information.
+For all warrant programs, warrant prices have been determined at fair value through application of the Black & Scholes valuation model at the time of allocation.
+Please refer to Note 7 for further information on all incentive programs.